bimlendu33/currencyconverter/README.md

 	Covert button for the conversion
 	Popular 9 more related conversions for the amount field Responsiveness has also been taken care
+	Currency details page has also been created toggling bwtween details page and home page has also been done swapping between currencies covered